 So tell us, Jenn.
 We got the Rocket thingy and we’ve got an ad page.
 What do we do now?

 First, get out a piece of paper and jot down a few categories that pertain to your book.
 You can have the themes inside your book, like magic and mystery.
 You can talk about the book, saying it’s a must-read, fast-paced, or a page turner.
-And you can talk about the type of book it is, like friends-to-lovers, or a bad boy romance, maybe a love triangle, strong female lead, as well as the genre.
+And you can talk about the type of trope it is, like friends-to-lovers, or a bad boy romance, maybe a love triangle, strong female lead, as well as the genre.
 I used a few variations of my genre, putting down: YA fantasy romance, Young adult fiction, dystopian, romantic suspense for teens.
 You’ve got the idea.

 Now, take that list and get your dash board up on KDP Rocket.
 Looks like this:

 Click on AMS Keyword search and a box pops up that looks like this:

 Now, type in one of those phrases.
 The idea is to find out what terms people are using to search for your book.
 Let’s enter “young adult fiction.”
 When you press enter, it brings up a list of keyword phrases, that people are using to search for that.
 You will also notice they list comp books and authors.